lycheeverse/lychee/README.md

 - `1` for any unexpected runtime failures or config errors
 - `2` for link check failures (if any non-excluded link failed the check)

+## Troubleshooting and workarounds

+We collect a list of common workarounds for various websites in our [troubleshooting guide](./TROUBLESHOOTING.md).

 ## Users

 - https://github.com/analysis-tools-dev/static-analysis (soon)